wormyrocks/ddg/content/pictures.md

 ![[Dan-July-21-2018 1.jpg]]
 > _July 21, 2018, Chicago_
 >
->  After Dan felt really bummed out after a long day of editing stuff for the F News site (SAIC's school newspaper), we decided to go out for a walk around UIC's campus.
+>  After Dan felt really bummed out after a long day of editing stuff for the F News Magazine site (SAIC's school newspaper), we decided to go out for a walk around UIC's campus.
 We admired and were in awe of the amount of concrete and the architecture there as the sun was setting, while talking about Mark Fisher's writing.
 >
 >  I'd like to believe that looking into this never-ending cascade of concrete buildings and ceiling lights from outside ended up inspiring him to make a 3D video piece that evoked this feeling.
 >